woossi0/suite/docs/usermanual/source/sysadmin/production/availability.rst

 Summary
 -------

 Availability is the amount of uptime during which a system is able to service client requests.
-Techniques to increase the availability of Boundless Suite deployments include:
+Techniques to increase the availability of Boundless Server deployments include:

 * Use a watchdog process to detect server responsiveness and restart it if necessary
 * Use load balancing to distribute request load across a pool of servers